steinfletcher/apitest-jsonpath/README.md

 	End()
 ```

-### NotEquals
+### NotEqual

-`NotEquals` checks that the json path expression value is not equal to given value
+`NotEqual` checks that the json path expression value is not equal to given value

 ```go
 apitest.New(handler).